contagon/handbook/handbook/29-meetings-in-the-church.md

 Streams and virtual meetings should not distract from the Spirit.
 Generally, only one device should be used to capture the meeting.
 Both the device and the person using it should be inconspicuous.

 Stream recordings of ward and stake meetings should be deleted within one day after the meeting.

+## 29.8 Photographs and Video Recordings of Meetings

+To preserve the sacredness of Church meetings, no one should take photographs or make video recordings of sacrament meetings or stake conferences.

+For information about stream recordings of meetings, see [29.7](29-meetings-in-the-church.md#297-streaming-meetings-and-holding-virtual-meetings).